Ghislaine Maxwell deposition portrays her as combative, loyal defender of sex offender Epstein

 Epstein was arrested last year on federal sex trafficking charges for alleged abuses of underage girls in New York and Florida, but he died by suicide in a Manhattan federal detention center before he could stand trial.
+Maxwell, who remains in custody pending a trial scheduled for next year, has denied wrongdoing.

 The newly unsealed documents stem from a defamation suit that Maxwell settled for an undisclosed sum in 2017 with one of Epstein’s accusers, Virginia Giuffre, who has alleged that she was forced to have sex with Epstein and his friends.

-Giuffre has claimed that Maxwell recruited her to serve as a traveling masseuse for Epstein after spotting her working a summer job as a locker room attendant 20 years ago at Mar-a-Lago, President Trump’s private Palm Beach estate.
+Giuffre has claimed that Maxwell recruited her to serve as a traveling masseuse for Epstein after spotting her working a summer job as a locker room attendant 20 years ago at Mar-a-Lago, President Trump’s private estate in Palm Beach, Fla.
 She has also alleged that Maxwell joined Epstein and her for sex while she was still a teen.

 Despite the tooth-and-nail legal battle to keep the documents from public view, they contained no new major revelations about the Epstein matter.